amirradnia99/selenium-news-scraper/README.md

 ## License

-MIT License © 2025 Amir Radnia
+MIT License © Amir Radnia

----

 ## Contact

-For issues or contributions, please open an issue or contact me at:
+For issues or questions, feel free to open an issue or contact me at amir.radnia99@gmail.com
-📧 **amir.radnia99@gmail.com**